National anthem of England: "Jerusalem"

 The best-known version of William Blake's poem "And did those feet in ancient time" is the song "Jerusalem", with music by Hubert Parry, which was orchestrated by Edward Elgar in 1922 for a large orchestra at the Leeds Festival.
 Upon hearing the orchestral version for the first time, King George V said that he preferred that "Jerusalem" replace "God Save the King" as the national anthem.
-"Jerusalem" is also performed at the annual Last Night of the BBC Proms as are "Land of Hope and Glory" and "God Save the Queen".
+"Jerusalem" is also performed at the annual Last Night of the BBC Proms as are "Land of Hope and Glory" and "God Save the King".

-"Jerusalem" was used as a campaign slogan by the Labour Party in the 1945 general election when Clement Attlee said they would build "a new Jerusalem".
+"Jerusalem" was used as a campaign slogan by the Labour Party in the 1945 general election when Clement Attlee said they would build "a new Jerusalem", and is sung at the end of Labour Party conferences alongside The Red Flag.
 The song is also the unofficial anthem of the Women's Institute, and historically was used by the National Union of Suffrage Societies.
 It has also been sung at conferences of the Conservative Party.

 "Jerusalem" is frequently sung as an office or recessional hymn in English cathedrals, churches and chapels on St George's Day..
 However some clergy in the Church of England have refused to allow it in their churches on the grounds that it is too nationalistic and is not a prayer to God.

 There have been calls by some MPs to give "Jerusalem" official status.

 In 2000 a rendition of "Jerusalem" by novelty act Fat Les was adopted by the English Football Association as the England football team's official song for the UEFA Euro 2000 competition.
 Jerusalem has been the ECB's official hymn since 2003, being played before the start of play each day of home test matches, although "God Save the Queen" was the anthem sung by England players before games at ICC events and recent Ashes series.
 The song was sung ironically as background during the punishment of the runaway in the film, The Loneliness of the Long Distance Runner (1962).